-Content Limits: Content includes, but is not limited to, storing; cleanup; labeling and safe use procedures for hazardous materials, such as electric drills, carving and cutting tools, paper cutters, and kilns; Material Safety Data Sheets (MSDS) labels; and glazes, chemicals, and etching solutions.
+Content Limits: Materials include, but are not limited to, electric drill, carving and cutting tools, paper cutter, kiln, and Material Safety Data Sheets (MSDS) labels: glazes, chemicals, etching solutions.

 - Each item will have four options. - Options can appear as photographs, illustrations, single words, or short phrases and sentences. - When a stimulus is used, options will be ordered as they appear in the stimulus.